scolapicchioni/blazor/Lab11/readme.md

 What changes is:
 - We need to find the User in the `ServerCallContext`
-- As exaplined in the [Error handling Documentation](https://docs.microsoft.com/en-us/dotnet/architecture/grpc-for-wcf-developers/error-handling), if the authorization does not succeed, we need to throw an  `Rpcexception` containing the `PermissionDenied` Status Code
+- As explained in the [Error handling Documentation](https://docs.microsoft.com/en-us/dotnet/architecture/grpc-for-wcf-developers/error-handling), if the authorization does not succeed, we need to throw an  `RpcException` containing the `PermissionDenied` Status Code

 ```cs
 [Authorize]